oracle/python-cx_Oracle/doc/src/user_guide/lob_data.rst

     print("BLOB data:", b.read())

-This approach produces the same results as the previous example but it will perform more slowly because it requires more round-trips to Oracle Database and has higher overhead.
+This approach produces the same results as the previous example but it will perform more slowly because it requires more :ref:`round-trips <roundtrips>` to Oracle Database and has higher overhead.
 It is needed, however, if the LOB data cannot be fetched as one block of data from the server.

 To stream the BLOB column, the :meth:`LOB.read()` method can be called repeatedly until all of the data has been read, as shown below: